Nominal Recursors as Epi-Recursors: Extended Technical Report: Introduction

-A particularly delicate subject, where the nominal paradigm must walk a tightrope to achieve its goals, are the recursion principles.
+A delicate subject, where the nominal paradigm must walk a tightrope to achieve its goals, is the recursion principles.
 The specific challenge for recursion here is that terms with bindings, which are equated modulo (i.e., quotiented to) $\alpha$-equivalence (\S\ref{subsec-terms}), do not form a free, hence standardly recursable datatype.
 To overcome this problem, various nominal recursors have been proposed and successfully deployed in formal developments (e.g., \cite{DBLP:conf/lics/GabbayP99,pitts-AlphaStructural,primrecFOAS-Norrish04,urbanNominalRec,DBLP:conf/icfp/PopescuG11}).
-These recursors come in a variety of formats and flavors, in particular they use different operators and have different features that enhance their cores (\S\ref{subsec-nominalRec}). \looseness=-1
+These recursors come in a variety of formats and flavors: they use different operators and have different features that enhance their cores (\S\ref{subsec-nominalRec}).

-In this paper, we contribute a general, systematic account of nominal recursors, highlighting their underlying principles and their inter-connections.
+This paper contributes a general, systematic account of nominal recursors, highlighting their underlying principles and inter-connections.
 We ask two questions.
-The first is: \emph{What is a nominal recursor?} In particular, what are the essential features that the nominal recursors from the literature have in common (\S\ref{sec-nomRecAsEpiRec})?
-After an analysis of what the existing recursors aim to achieve and how they operate (\S\ref{subsec-purposeNomRec}), and some processing of their original presentations to phrase them uniformly using signatures and models (\S\ref{subsec-sigMod}), we synthesize the concept of an \emph{epi-recursor} (\S\ref{subsec-epiRec}).
-This concept captures abstractly their essential behavior, which can be summarized as follows: On top of the constructor-based infrastructure specific to standard recursion, these recursors take advantage of additional infrastructure employing non-constructor operators, to make the recursive definitions go through.
-And indeed, all the considered nominal recursors, and others obtained by cross-pollinating them, are particular cases of epi-recursors (\S\ref{subsec-nomrecAsEpirecFormally}). \looseness=-1
+First, \emph{what is a nominal recursor?} In particular, what are the essential features that nominal recursors from the literature have in common (\S\ref{sec-nomRecAsEpiRec})?
+After an analysis of what the existing recursors aim to achieve and how they operate (\S\ref{subsec-purposeNomRec}) and the uniform rephrasing of their original presentations using signatures and models (\S\ref{subsec-sigMod}), we synthesize the concept of an \emph{epi-recursor} (\S\ref{subsec-epiRec}).
+This concept captures abstractly their essential behavior, which can be summarized as follows: On top of the constructor infrastructure specific to standard recursion, these recursors take advantage of additional infrastructure employing non-constructor operators, to make the recursive definitions go through.
+And indeed, all the considered nominal recursors, and others obtained by cross-pollinating them, are particular cases of epi-recursors (\S\ref{subsec-nomrecAsEpirecFormally}).